steelwheels/Arisia/README.md

 It targets on *rappid GUI application development*.
 To reduce the amount code to implement the application. this environment has following features:
 * Programming based on event driven software architecture.
-The [ArisiaScript](#arisiascript-language) support it at the syntax level.
+The [ArisiaScript](#arisiascript-language) support it.
 * [ArisiaLibrary](#arisia-library) has many predefined components to implement GUI application which uses database access.

 This environment assumes the platform allows the application to execute the JavaScript code in it.